smart-ex/js-quizzy/docs/DEPLOYMENT.md

 # Deployment Guide

-This guide explains how to deploy JS Quiz Master to GitHub Pages.
+This guide explains how to deploy JS Quizzy to GitHub Pages.

 ## Prerequisites